1965 Pakistani presidential election: Results and aftermath

 college votes.
 Jinnah was however extremely successful in some areas of the country.
 She had swept across major urban centres such as Karachi and Dhaka.
 Ayub also faced disappointing results in East Pakistan.
-However, Ayub had decisively triumphed in rural Pakistan.
+However, Ayub had decisively triumphed in rural Pakistan except a few centers including Nawabshah where Hakim Ali Zardari, the father of Asif Ali Zardari (who later served as the President of Pakistan twice), as the district mayor of Nawabshah supported Ms. Jinnah against Ayub.
 As majority of the Electoral College consisted of representatives from the rural setup, Ayub was able to win a clear majority.

 The election results were not accepted by the Combined Opposition Parties, who accused Ayub Khan of rigging.
 The COP staged demonstrations and protests, however, didn't gain much public support as Jinnah, accepted the election results.
 The Election had an effective result.
 It further strengthened the role of Women in politics in Pakistan.
 Earlier there were only a handful of women politicians, however since this election women began to enter politics in large numbers and even started to contest for higher posts.